gayled/MSWebDev/non-displaying-html-and-the-document-object-model.md

 2. After the opening html tag, add **&lt;head&gt; &lt;/head&gt; **tags to enclose your title and stylesheet link.

-3. All the part of your website that displays between the closing head and closing html tags should be enclosed in **&lt;body&gt;&lt;/body&gt;** tags.
+3. All the part of your website that displays between the closing head and closing html tags should be enclosed in **&lt;body&gt; &lt;/body&gt;** tags.

 **Note: **The browser represents your webpage, or document, as an object that resembles an inverted tree of html elements.
 The main **html **branch is subdivided into the non-displaying **head** branch and the displaying **body** branch.
 All other html elements are semantically related to each other in this tree.
 This is called the Document Object Model, or **DOM**.
 This will be important to understand when you start to add JavaScript to your pages.